Competition for Japan Scholars

 Applicants must be professionally fluent in both written and spoken English.

 This is a residential scholarship.
-Scholars will be provided a monthly stipend, plus partial help with transportation and health insurance expenses, and office or library carrel space available 24 hours a day.
+Scholars will be provided a monthly stipend and health insurance expenses, and office or library carrel space available 24 hours a day.
 In addition, scholars will be provided with a part-time research assistant when feasible and Windows-based personal computers.
 The Wilson Center Library provides access to digital resources, its book and journal collections, and to the Library of Congress, university and special libraries in the area, and other research facilities.

 While at the Wilson Center, Japan Scholars will be expected to carry out a full schedule of rigorous research and writing based on the topic outlined in the research proposal submitted at the time of application.
 They will also be expected to participate in workshops, seminars, and conferences organized by the Center's Asia Program, and in other ways to participate in the intellectual life of the Wilson Center and the larger community of Asia observers in Washington.
 There is an expectation that Japan Scholars will attempt to publish their work in U.S., Japanese, or other overseas publications.